justinrgarrard/world-of-naevis.net/docs/character_creation/class/fighter.md

 #### Martial Arts

 Skill at arms is the bare minimum requirement for one to be a fighter.
 Intelligent use of maneuvers, both [offensive](../../more/review/maneuvers_offense) and [defensive](../../more/review/maneuvers_defense), is crucial.
-Fighters also adopt or adapt a martial arts tradition, reflected in their _Fighting Style_ and eventual [archetype](../../more/archetypes/index).
+Fighters also adopt or adapt a martial arts tradition, reflected in their [Fighting Style](../../more/classes/fighter#fighting-style) and other abilities.

 #### Honor
 One's reputation and history of service take on a force of their own, though it need not be positive.
 Heroes and black knights may find their names equally compelling for different reasons. **When you use your reputation as a warrior, you may make a Strength (Persuasion) or Strength (Intimidation) check.**

+{: .note}
+> **Second Wind**
+>
+> Fighters begin play with the [Second Wind](../../more/classes/fighter#fighter-class) ability, which functions similarly to a rechargeable [potion of healing](../../gear/alchemics/potions).
+This makes them the sturdiest of the four base classes.

 ### Starting Gear